smukkejohan/RTIMULib/README.md

 ## Release history

+### March 29 2015 - 6.0.0

+Changed RTQF state correction mechanism to use quaternion SLERP.
+This is a little experimental - if you encounter problems, please use the 5.6.0 release (from the Releases tab).

 ### March 21 2015 - 5.6.0

 Added support for MPU6050 + HMC5883 IMUs (HMC5883 on MPU-6050's aux bus).